Like many people, I spent much of my life believing my father was immortal. Then he told me a story that changed that.

 (Excerpted from How to Turn Your Words into Money by Jeff Brooks.)

-For more tips like this on how to use storytelling to connect with your donors, join Jeff on his storytelling course, Your Blueprint for Donor-Focused, High-Revenue Fundraising Storytelling.
-Find out more here.
+For more tips like this on how to use storytelling to connect with your donors, join Jeff on his storytelling course, Your Blueprint for Donor-Focused, High-Revenue Fundraising Storytelling that is available for all members of The Fundraisingology Lab.